 During the summer months and on holidays (Christmas, New Year’s Eve, Thanksgiving, Easter, etc.), airports tend to be more congested with people and travel is much more expensive.
 Instead, opt for a month and date for your honeymoon that will have far fewer travelers, and thus cheaper flights.

 Similarly, try flying during the week since weekend travel to popular vacation destinations is usually busier.
-Flights tend to be much cheaper if you choose to travel during the middle of the week.
+Flights tend to be much cheaper if you choose to travel in the middle of the week.
 For instance, instead of leaving on a Friday or Saturday morning, look into Tuesday and Wednesday flights.

 A tool you can use to find cheap flights is a site like Scott’s Cheap Flights.
 It offers users flights that are at a major discount.
 It is a great resource because unlike other airline ticket websites, they actively look for flights that airlines have made mistakes during the booking process.
 This could potentially result in saving almost double on airline tickets.